stevedrobinson/mosaico-backend/README.md

 Mosaico backend has a decent localhost-first [default configuration](https://github.com/goodenough/mosaico-backend/blob/master/server/config.js#L13-L53).

-You can override any of these values, in sereval ways (thanks to [rc](https://www.npmjs.com/package/rc)):
+You can override any of these values, in sereval ways, in order of precedence:

 1. command line arguments:
    ```sh